Month 2, Day 6, Saturday 12:00 p.m.

 “Oh,” Sebastien said.
 She…hadn’t been paying attention.
-She sighed, using a finger to try and smooth out the crease of frustration between her eyebrows.
+She sighed, using a finger to try to smooth out the crease of frustration between her eyebrows.
 “Thank you.
 Um, I suppose I will come along, then, if you don’t mind?” she asked Waverly.
-Both of them had been nothing but kind to her, after all, and she was interested in the chance to see some witchcraft in action.
+These two had been nothing but kind to her, after all, and she was interested in the chance to see some witchcraft in action.
 She didn’t have the mental capacity to do her homework or practice spells at the moment, anyway.

-The trio gathered up all of Waverly’s preparations and walked to the Menagerie, making their way along the winding paths until Waverly pointed out a tree housing a particularly large bird’s nest.
-When Sebastien commented, Waverly grinned, exposing small, pearly-white teeth.
+The trio gathered up all of Waverly’s preparations and walked to the Menagerie, making their way along the winding paths until Waverly pointed out a tree housing what looked like a particularly large bird’s nest.
+When Sebastien commented on it, Waverly grinned, exposing small, pearly-white teeth.
 “That’s not a bird’s nest.”

 “A gremian, then?”
 Sebastien asked, repeating the word Waverly had used earlier.
 “I don’t think I’ve ever seen one.”